-Lymphoma is a type of blood cancer that develops when white blood cells called lymphocytes grow out of control.
+Lymphoma is a type of blood cancer that develops when white blood cells called lymphocytes grow abnormally.
 Lymphocytes are part of your immune system.
-They travel around your body in your lymphatic system, helping you fight infections.
+They travel around your body in your lymphatic system, and help you fight infections and cancers.
 There are two types of lymphocyte: T lymphocytes (T cells) and B lymphocytes (B cells).
+DLBCL affects the B cells.
+DLBCL involves the abnormal growth of B cells.

 - it develops from abnormal B cells